jenkinsci/artifact-manager-s3-plugin/README.md

 ![](images/custom-s3-service-configuration.png)

+For Google Cloud Storage:

+* the AWS Credentials need to correspond to a Google Service Account HMAC key (Access ID / Secret) - See [this documentation](https://cloud.google.com/storage/docs/authentication/hmackeys)
+* the custom endpoint is `storage.googleapis.com`

 Finally the "Create S3 Bucket from configuration" button allow you to create the bucket if it does not exist and the AWS credentials configured have permission to create a S3 Bucket.